-Finding: The Rock Creek projects are complex and will require careful planning and coordination to reduce the impact on users of the current buildings and parking lots.
+Finding: The Public Safety project is complex and will require careful planning and coordination to reduce the impact on the service provided by Public Safety staff.
 One of the biggest advantages of the CM/GC method is the ability to coordinate all technical work before the start of construction and more accurately establish a construction schedule.
 Being able to apply best practices as a team will make for a better product within the budget constraints.

-"(K) Whether the public improvement involves new construction or renovates or remodels an existing structure:"
+"(K) Whether the public improvement involves new construction or renovates or remodels an existing structure;"

-Finding: As noted above, the Rock Creek projects involve substantial remodeling and renovation of multiple buildings throughout the Rock Creek campus.
-Remodeling structures is typically much more complex than greenfield development because there are always surprises, sometimes unpleasant, once the project is underway.
-Conducting such work on an operating campus significantly increases that complexity.
+Finding: This project will involve renovation and remodels to multiple buildings across the district.
+Conducting such work on an operating campus significantly increases complexity.
 Use of the CM/GC process will ensure that the selected contractor has the experience and expertise to do the job.